SumiTomohiko/AnAudioPlayer/README.rst

     (the author guesses that they are problems around activity's lifecycle).
 4. Staff icon shows which directory is listed.
 It must tell a user which music is playing.
-5. A user must press the play button for more than one times when he/she plays second music.
-Because AAP does not handle music's stopping.
-6. The player does not show timestamp in sliding the record or the head.
+5. The player does not show timestamp in sliding the record or the head.
-7. When a user comes back to the directory/file list, the list does not show which entry is selected by pink background.
+6. When a user comes back to the directory/file list, the list does not show which entry is selected by pink background.
-8. AAP cannot handle portrait mode well.
+7. AAP cannot handle portrait mode well.
 AAP must have a special layout for portrait mode.
-9. Staff icon is not cool.
+8. Staff icon is not cool.
-10. Buttons' background is not cool.
+9. Buttons' background is not cool.
-11. The arm's curve is not cool.
+10. The arm's curve is not cool.
 Radius must be larger.

 Author
 ======